biyooon-ex/zenohex/README.md

 FYI, CI does this in `test-with-another-session`.
 This test may fail on GHA depending on whether the scouting is successful or not.

+### Versions of dependencies

+We think the correspondence between Zenoh (cargo crate) and Rustler is sensitive.
+Also, the version number of Rustler is specified in both mix.exs (Elixir hex package) and Cargo.toml (Rust cargo crate).
+Therefore, we clearly specify these version numbers with `==` in mix.exs and `=` in Cargo.toml.

 ### How to release

 These steps just follow the [Recommended flow of rustler_precompiled](https://hexdocs.pm/rustler_precompiled/precompilation_guide.html#recommended-flow).